 And it’s one of the reasons why, when I was doing French oral exam in high school, instead of listening via the cassette tape, which was were used back then, I was exempt from that and I was allowed to have a one on one kind of exam with my French teacher.

-She can say it to me, I can see her lipread, and I can do the exam that way instead like everyone else, because I couldn’t hear the cassette very well at all.
+She can say it to me, I can lipread her, and I can do the exam that way instead like everyone else, because I couldn’t hear the cassette very well at all.

 So I love languages, but then I realised I don’t think I’ll ever be able to listen and speak the way I want to in terms of the older languages I speak, Spanish and French and German orderly.
 I can’t do that anymore.